Jaunpur, Uttar Pradesh: History

 The Jaunpur Sultanate was a major center of Urdu and Sufi knowledge and culture.
 The Sharqi dynasty was known for its excellent communal relations between Muslims and Hindus, perhaps stemming from the fact that the Sharqis themselves were originally indigenous converts to Islam, as opposed to descendants of Persians or Afghans.
-Jaunpur's independence came to an end in 1480, when the city was conquered by Sikander Lodhi, the Sultan of Delhi.
+Jaunpur's independence came to an end in 1480, when the city was conquered by Sikander Lodi, the Sultan of Delhi.
 The Sharqi kings attempted for several years to retake the city, but ultimately failed.

-Although many of the Sharqi monuments were destroyed when the Lodis took the city, several important mosques remain, most notably the Atala Masjid, Jama Masjid (now known as the Bari (big mosque) Masjid) and the Lal Darwaza Masjid.
+Although many of the Sharqi monuments were destroyed when the Lodis took the city, several important mosques remain, most notably the Atala Masjid, Jama Masjid (now known as the Badi (big mosque) Masjid) and the Lal Darwaza Masjid.
 The Jaunpur mosques display a unique architectural style, combining traditional Hindu and Muslim motifs with purely original elements.
 The old bridge over the Gomti River in Jaunpur dates from 1564, the era of the Mughal Emperor Akbar.
 The bridge is still being used for transportation.
 The Jaunpur Qila, a fortress from the Tughlaq era, also remains in good form.

 Jaunpur district was annexed into British India based on the Permanent settlement of 1779, and thus was subject to the Zamindari system of land revenue collection.

 During the Revolt of 1857 the Sikh troops in Jaunpur joined the Indian rebels.
 The district was eventually reconquered for the British by Gurkha troops from Nepal.
 Jaunpur then became a district administrative center.
+The major rebellion took place in Jaunpur when freedom fighters, led by Pandit Badrinath Tiwari, unfurled national flag at the railway station of Nibhapur.
+It was marked by a series of government-led suppressions of Pandit Badrinath Tiwari and his fellow freedom fighters throughout the district brave Pandit Ji refused to bow down in front of British atrocities.